We are searching for

 Please wait.
 This should take only a few seconds.

 Tires are one of the most important components in your vehicle, and tire pressure determines how well your tires work.
-The two most common errors people make when it comes to tire pressure are calibrating the recommended pressures and topping off pressures.
+For most passenger cars, the recommended PSI (pounds per square inch) typically ranges between 30 and 35 PSI.
+However two most common errors people make when it comes to tire pressure are calibrating the recommended pressures and topping off pressures.
 So today, GoodCar wants to go over some tips to help you avoid those mistakes and keep you safe on the roads.

-Finally, properly inflated tires help ensure that your car rides comfortably and smoothly.
+3. Ideal tire pressure ensures that your car rides comfortably and smoothly.
 Unevenly inflated tires can cause a bumpy ride and increased wear on suspension components.
-So, it seems good tire PSI is pretty important.
+So, maintaining a normal tire PSI is pretty important.

 Like most drivers, you probably don't think about your car's normal tire pressure very often.
 But properly inflated tires are critical to your safety and the longevity of your vehicle.
-So what should your tire pressure be?
+So what is tire pressure supposed to be?

 There are a few ways to find out.
 First, you can check your owner's manual.
 Most vehicles have a placard on the driver's door jamb or inside the glove compartment that lists the recommended tire pressure for both front and rear tires.